GeorgePimpleton/module_testing/README.md

 [Visual Studio 2022 Community download](https://visualstudio.microsoft.com/vs/community/)

+### Layout of test examples
+Each test has 3 code examples, 1st is pre-C++20 code, 2nd is C++20 code and the 3rd is C++23 code.
+The examples will progress into more complex usages of module consumption.

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.